 It’s the time of year again when we make ambitious lists of resolutions and let me tell you, this year is shaping up to be different.
 Seriously…all those other years were just practice runs, this year we’re actually going to follow through on our resolutions.

-It’s very easy to make hopeful resolutions and music is no exception.
+It’s very easy to make hopeful resolutions, and music is no exception.
 For jazz musicians, this means making lists of tunes we want to learn, solos we want to transcribe, and setting lofty practice goals.
-A year ago, you may recall that we made a list of 100 resolutions for the jazz musicians.
+You may even recall that we made a list of 100 resolutions for jazz musicians.

 Think back, did you attempt to do any of those resolutions?
 More importantly did you complete any of them?